 - Demonstrate an understanding of spreadsheets, set up a variety of spreadsheets utilizing functions of the program

-- Use Internet Explorer to conduct research in specific areas of interest
+- Use a web browser (Chrome, Edge, Firefox) to conduct research in specific areas of interest

 - Use Microsoft Outlook to send and receive e-mail